LF-digitala-kanaler/LFUI-components/README.md

 @import "@lf-digitala-kanaler/lfui-components/src/scss/LFUI.scss";
 ```

-See the [fonts documentation](fonts) on loading and preloading techniques
+See the [fonts documentation][fonts] on loading and preloading techniques
 for optimal performance and accessibility.

 ## Migrating from lfui 6.x.x